Wayzware/UnlockAllTilesMod/README.md

 Unlocks all 529 tiles for Cities Skylines II maps and reduces their cost to $0.

-The tiles will be available for "purchase" after hitting the first milestone.
+The tiles will be available for "purchase" after hitting the first XP milestone.

 # Installation
 1. Remove BepInEx 5 if you have that installed.
 Otherwise, proceed to step 2